Places We Protect

 OPEN TO THE PUBLIC

-Kankakee Sands Preserve in Illinois is located in St. Anne & Pembroke Townships.
+Kankakee Sands Preserves are located in St. Anne & Pembroke Townships, Illinois.

 Hours